Two transgender doctors script history, join govt service in Telangana | Education

 Prachi Rathod and Ruth John Paul joined the state-run Osmania General Hospital (OGH) as medical officers recently.

-Speaking to PTI, Rathod, who was removed from her job by a super-specialty hospital in the city because of gender, recounted the social stigma and discrimination that had to be endured since childhood.
+Speaking to PTI, Rathod, who was removed from the job by a super-specialty hospital in the city because of gender, recounted the social stigma and discrimination that had to be endured since childhood.

 ''The stigma and discrimination would never go in spite of all your achievements,'' said Rathod who completed MBBS in 2015 from a medical college in Adilabad.